TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 .. warning::
-    Watch out that you do not implement logic, which belongs in the Controller domain.
+    Watch out that you do not implement logic, which belongs in the controller domain.
 Concentrate on the mere Flow.

 .. tip::

-    In real life, you will often need similar functionality in some or even all Controllers.
+    In real life, you will often need similar functionality in some or even all controllers.
 The previously mentioned access control is a simple example.
 In our example extension, we sourced it out to a *service* object.
-Another possibility is to create a basis Controller which extends the
+Another possibility is to create a basis controller which extends the
     :php:`ActionController` of Extbase.
 Inside, you
     implement the shared functionality.
-Then the concrete controllers with your Actions extend this Basis Controller again.
+Then the concrete controllers with your Actions extend this Basis controller again.

-The Flow inside of a Controller is triggered from outside by TYPO3.
+The Flow inside of a controller is triggered from outside by TYPO3.
 For extensions that generate content for the frontend, this is usually done by a plugin placed on the appropriate page.
 How to configure such a plugin you'll see in the following section.